PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 - Update/Add records periodically with new transactions received from “random” computer provided all contents are valid (note: we are ignoring, for now, the Proof of Work component to all this, for simplicity), otherwise reject these and continue as before until the next “random” computer sends an update
     - The proper amount was rewarded if the contents were valid.
 - Act out the sequence of events:
-    - Customer- browsing the store online and finds an item for $25 which they want, and informs the Merchant they’d like to purchasK Q Merchant- asks for payment by sending the customer an invoice/address from their wallet.
+    - Customer- browsing the store online and finds an item for $25 which they want, and informs the Merchant they’d like to purchase
+    - Merchant- asks for payment by sending the customer an invoice/address from their wallet.
     - Customer- constructs a transaction (sending $25 worth of BTC to an address provided by Merchant) and broadcasts it to the Bitcoin Network.
 - Computers- receive the transaction and verify:
     - There is at least $25 of BTC in the address being sent from